bilelmoussaoui/Hardcode-Tray/README.md

 # Hardcode-Tray
 Fixes Hardcoded tray icons in Linux

-###How to use
+### How to use
-  1 - Install python3-cairosvg (used in case the original icons are .svg and the hardcoded icons are .png)
+  1. Install python3-cairosvg (used in case the original icons are .svg and the hardcoded icons are .png)
   ```bash
     sudo apt-get install python3-cairosvg
   ```

-  2 - Open the script.py using this command (root privileges needed because hardcoded icons are usually in `/opt`)
+  2. Open the script.py using this command (root privileges needed because hardcoded icons are usually in `/opt`)
   ```bash
     sudo python3 script.py
   ```

-  3 - Choose the version you want to use (dark or light).
+  3. Choose the version you want to use (dark or light).
 Used for some apps like grive-tools

-  4 - Enjoy!
+  4. Enjoy!

 ### Supported applications
-We now support :
+We now support:
 * [Grive-tools](https://launchpad.net/~thefanclub/+archive/ubuntu/grive-tools)
 * [keepassx](https://www.keepassx.org/)
 * [My-Weather-Indicator](https://launchpad.net/my-weather-indicator)